9 min read

 1. Monitor Your Blood Pressure at Home

 The most effective way to manage white coat hypertension is to track your blood pressure at home.
 Use a validated monitor and measure at the same times each day—typically morning and evening.
 This gives you and your doctor accurate data about your true blood pressure levels.
 Keep a blood pressure log to track all your readings in one place.
+Prefer paper?
+Download our free printable blood pressure and pulse log PDF — print it, fill it in, and bring two weeks of data to your next appointment.

 2. Practice Relaxation Before Your Appointment